wunderwuzzi23/blog/README.md

-# Attack Lab
+# The Attack Lab Blog
-Novel attack techniques and how to detect and defend from them.
+Attack techniques and how to detect and defend from them.